-Asheville area Music Festivals, Bele Chere, Lake Eden Arts Festival (LEAF)
+Asheville area Music Festivals, Lake Eden Arts Festival (LEAF) and more!

 His creation was the Mountain Folk and Dance Festival, which was so successful that it became a permanent event.
 Today, the combination of traditional music and mountain beauty remain a major draw for the city’s multitude of visitors.
 And just as the Asheville area has grown, so has its range of musical offerings.

-From the local and national acts that perform at Bele Chere, to the global performers at July’s Folkmoot festival in nearby Waynesville, to the African–Caribbean sounds of the Goombay festival held downtown each August, the Asheville area’s summer music festivals are as eclectic as the city itself.
+From the global performers at July’s Folkmoot festival in nearby Waynesville to the African–Caribbean sounds of the Goombay festival held downtown each August, the Asheville area’s summer music festivals are as eclectic as the city itself.

 Enjoy the unique traditions of the Festival of Native Peoples in Cherokee or listen to the indie bands at the Lexington Avenue Arts & Fun Festival.
 Whatever your musical tastes, Asheville’s music festivals provide another compelling mix of musical sounds.

 Biltmore’s Summer Evening Concerts

 Experience the exhilaration of a live concert at Biltmore.
 Enjoy star performances on the South Terrace, while savoring breathtaking sunset views of the Blue Ridge Mountains. >> Website >>

 And did you know that we offer Biltmore Estate packages?
 When you choose this package and stay with us three consecutive nights, you’ll receive 2 two-day passes at half price!